eyereasoner/eye/documentation/pl3-switch.md

 ![EYE](https://josd.github.io/images/eye.png)

-# The eye --prolog switch
+# The eye --pl3 switch

 - Reasoning using webized prolog which basically means that atoms can be `<` `>` quoted IRIs.
 - Besides top-down reasoning with `conclusion :- premise` rules, it also does bottom-up reasoning with `conclusion :+ premise` rules.